-“Our baseball training facility is second to none not only in the ACC but the entire country,” Tech head baseball coach Pat Mason said.
-“The platform the facility provides our players is immeasurable toward their development in all facets of the game.”
+“Our baseball training facility is second to none, not only in the ACC, but also the entire country,” Tech head baseball coach Pat Mason said.
+“The platform that the facility provides our players is immeasurable toward their development in all facets of the game.”

-The floor of the building is outfitted with field turf, which allows for a natural roll of the ball for such a purpose, while new for the 2013-14 season is a permanent mound that has been added in the back of one of the hitting stalls.
+The floor of the building is outfitted with field turf, which allows for a natural roll of the ball for such a purpose, while new for the 2013-14 season is a permanent mound that has been added in the back of the hitting stall in the far right.

 On three sides of the center, the walls are equipped with large, garage-like doors that, when lifted, gives the area an open-air atmosphere.
 This also provides a great view of English Field, giving the program the ability to use it for special game-day events.

-The versatility of the center was certainly on full display back in June of 2013 as it served as the Media Center during the 2013 NCAA Blacksburg Regional, which included housing the press conference area, a hospitality area and the work room for media personnel.
+The versatility of the center was certainly on full display back in June of 2013 as it served as the Media Center during the 2013 NCAA Blacksburg Regional.
+It housed the press conference area, a hospitality area, a viewing area and the work room for media personnel.

 260 Duck Pond Drive